-In boiler hydronic loops there are different ways to arrangement the piping depending on the budget at installation time and how efficient and balanced you want the hydronic piping system to be when the job is complete.
-Some piping arrangements require more pipe upon initial installation but easier to balance and provide even heat throughout all the radiators or baseboards.
+Boiler Water Loops - In boiler water loops there are different ways to arrange the piping depending on the budget at installation time and how efficient and balanced you want the hydronic piping system to be when the job is complete.
+Some piping arrangements require more pipe upon initial installation.
+However, they are easier to balance and provide even heat throughout all the radiators or baseboards.

-One Pipe Series Hydronic Loop
+One Pipe Series Loop

 Consequently, this is the reason for the larger radiators and baseboards at the end of the loop.
-There is also a larger temperature drop in this type of loop between the supply and the return versus other types of hydronic piping arrangements.
-The near boiler piping may need to be modified to prevent large delta T between supply and return.
+There is also a larger temperature drop in this type of boiler water loop.
+A temperature drop between the supply and the return versus other types of hydronic piping arrangements.
+The near boiler piping may need to be modified to prevent a large delta T between supply and return.

 Monoflow Hydronic Loop and Monoflow Tees